antoniotaranto/django-permissionsx/README.md

 This package works by leveraging the fact that Django request object is easily accessible and usually holds enough information to perform authorization process.
 No more ```has_perm```, assigning to groups etc. Maybe you like it, I just can't get used to it.

-If the request object has no information you need to check permissions, you may use middleware.
-For example, if ```settings.AUTH_PROFILE_MODULE``` is enabled, ```permissionsx.middleware.PermissionsXProfileMiddleware``` copies user's profile to the request object (so it can be later used for checking permissions, see below) and if the user is anonymous - it attaches an instance of ```AnonymousProfile```.
+If the request object has no information you need to check permissions, you can add it at the `Permissions` class level using `set_request_objects()` method.

 I was trying to do my best to follow Django conventions.
 You will find that defining permissions is similar to filtering QuerySets.